Home > Buyers Guide

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 Venturing off-road can provide a mental lift to your weekly routine and reap huge fitness gains.
-While weโ€™ve all taken our road shoes to the trail, having specific trail running shoes will elevate your off-road game.
+While weโ€™ve all taken our road shoes to the trail, having the best trail running shoes will elevate your off-road game.

-From rocky scrambles to mellow hikes to the Leadville 100, weโ€™ve worn these trail shoes through rain, summer heat, and everything in between.
-And while there isnโ€™t a single perfect shoe for everyone, weโ€™ve categorized our top picks to help you find the best fit.
+From rocky scrambles to mellow hikes to the Leadville 100, weโ€™ve worn these trail running shoes through rain, summer heat, and everything in between.
+And while there isnโ€™t a single shoe that’s perfect for everyone, weโ€™ve categorized our top picks to help you find the best fit.

 The Best Trail Running Shoes of 2024